Island Art Camp Adventure

 Wood and Found Object Sculptures

 Inspired by the work of artist Louise Nevelson, students will create unique 3D sculptures made out of cut wood shapes and found objects.
-The pieces will be glued on to a board and finished with a solid color.
+The pieces will be glued on to a board and finished with a bright colors and patterns.